 - Presenter, "Mitigating Securities Litigation Risks in the COVID Era: Understanding the Latest Regulatory Guidance and Trends in Shareholder Class Actions, SEC Enforcement Proceedings," Duane Morris COVID-19: Navigating Forward Webinar Series, May 12, 2021

-- Representing Moody’s, one of the world’s leading credit rating agencies, in connection with litigation matters arising out of its rating of structured finance securities including securities backed by subprime mortgages.
-Matters include defending over 30 civil lawsuits in multiple jurisdictions seeking hundreds of millions of dollars in damages.
+Representing Moody’s, one of the world’s leading credit rating agencies, in connection with litigation matters arising out of its rating of structured finance securities including securities backed by subprime mortgages.
+Matters include defending over 30 civil lawsuits in multiple jurisdictions seeking billions of dollars in damages.

 Represented JPMorgan Chase & Co. as purchaser of a financial services company in connection with claims for millions of dollars in “earnout” damages by the selling employee/shareholders.
 Following discovery, successfully obtained summary judgment on all claims.